-Exploring the concept of creativity
+Exploring the Concept of Creativity

 Creativity’s a complex concept that has captivated scholars, artists, and thinkers for centuries.
 It’s about generating new ideas, fixing problems in inventive ways, and making original works of art or literature.
 Nobody can fully define or easily explain this phenomenon.
 Some believe it’s a gift from the gods, but others argue it can be taught.

-A question often asked is: are lefties more creative than righties?
+People often wonder if creativity is something you’re born with.
+Another question often asked is: are lefties more creative than righties?
 This has been hotly debated and studied for years.
 Some research suggests that left-handed people may be better at divergent thinking and solving problems unconventionally.
 Yet, other studies have not found a difference in creative abilities between left and right-handers.

 This connection between left-handedness and creativity goes way back.
 In ancient times, left-handedness was linked with special talents and abilities.
 For example, in Greece, it was thought to be blessed by the gods.
 This idea stuck around during the Middle Ages and Renaissance when left-handedness was seen as special or even sorcery.